If you’re getting close to retirement, look over this list to make sure you have all the bases covered.

 Consider any compensation you may receive in retirement.
 Also factor in pensions, Social Security benefits, 401(k)s, IRAs, and other retirement plans and nonpension savings, as well as any inheritance.

-Adjust your investment plan so that your money has the opportunity
+- Adjust your investment plan so that your money has the opportunity to keep growing.

 While you may scale back the amount you’re investing in stock funds in favor of more conservative investments, you still need the opportunity to outpace inflation.